 They didn’t mean biologically dead; they meant dead inside.
 They often described themselves as zombies, vampires, robots, monsters.
 They said their “selves” had died long before they began killing people.
 They were in fact the Undead long before they began making others dead.

 There is a lot to be learned by looking at what words really mean.
 The word “mortify” means “to make dead by humiliation.”
 In other words, if you want to make a monster, brutally humiliate someone, especially in public.

 The ancient Greeks consider brutally humiliating someone in public to be obscene, and they banned it from their theater.
 In fact, the original meaning of the word “hubris” meant to humiliate or abuse someone in public.

 Hubris was followed by Nemesis, which is revenge.
-Brutally humiliate someone in public, and you are then fated to suffer revenge.
+Brutally humiliate someone, hate them, and you are then fated to suffer revenge.
 If you want to see a demonstration of how to create a monster, brutally and cruelly humiliate people, and if it goes on long enough, they die inside (this mortification transforms them into zombies and vampires) and then they seek to wreak destruction on people.
-Isn’t destruction what all monsters seek?
+Isn’t revenge and destruction what all monsters seek?

-The sad and puzzling thing about the townspeople is they never realized their treatment of Frankenstein – rejecting, humiliating, hating, and trying to destroy him – is what caused him to seek revenge.
+The sad and puzzling thing about the townspeople is they never realized their treatment of Frankenstein – rejecting, humiliating and trying to destroy him – is what caused him to seek revenge.
 If they had accepted him there would have been no problem.

-Whenever monsters – of course they are always people - start roaming the earth, maiming, murdering and destroying, it is a demonstration that something has gone wrong with these, they have been so mortified they transform into the Undead, seeking revenge on the living.
+Whenever monsters – of course they are always people -- start roaming the earth, maiming, murdering and destroying, it is a demonstration that something has gone wrong with other people so that they mortify the innocent, transforming them into the Undead who seek revenge on the living.